 Harvest of Saffron is a delicate and handmade procedure, which makes Saffron one of the most expensive spices in the world.
-Farmers carefully handpick the threads from each flower during annual flowering season and the deep red and yellow threads from the purple flower, also called stigmas is what we refer to as Saffron.
-After being handpicked, they need to be dried in best conditions.
+Farmers carefully handpick the threads from each flower during the annual flowering season and the deep red and yellow threads from the purple flower, also called stigmas is what we refer to as Saffron.
+After being handpicked, they need to be dried in the best conditions.

 Saffron as a medical plant has many therapeutic properties and has been known as a medical herb for centuries (in Unani medicine for example).
-Studies have found that it is composted of at least four active ingredients; Crocin, Crocetin, Picrocrocin and Safranal, and research shows that:
+Studies have found that it is composed of at least four active ingredients; Crocin, Crocetin, Picrocrocin and Safranal, and research shows that:

 Saffron may support healthy levels of serotonin in the brain (contributes to feelings of well-being)

 Saffron is high in B-vitamins and carotenoids that help increase levels of serotonin and other chemicals in the brain associated with depression